josemariaaraujo/JLCPCB-Basic-Parts/README.md

 # JLCPCB-Basic-Parts
-Scrape Basic Parts List from JLBPCB
+Scrape Basic Parts List from JLCPCB.COM

 Symple python program to get a CSV list of components labeled as "Basic" for PCB assembly.